Welcome Parents

 Hopkins parents play a crucial role in the educational lives of their children and in the success of the School.
 We hope that this website will be a valuable tool for the Hopkins parent community, a vehicle of frequent communication and collaboration between home and school.
 On this page, you will find highlights of the many resources and activities available to parents.

-We encourage all current parents to LOGIN to the website for up-to-date calendar and school information.
+We encourage all current parents to LOGIN to the website for up-to-date calendars and school information.
 If you need help setting up your account please email support@hopkins.edu

 FAQ for Hopkins Families